 A K-1 visa application may be denied after the interview or at any other point in the K-1 visa timeline.
 Failure to prove the legitimacy of your relationship to the consular officer will generally lead to denial.
 In this case, the DOS will return the I-129 to the USCIS after it has expired.
 You are permitted to restart the process by filing a new I-129 if you so wish.
 However, it is important that you understand what led to your denial and ensure you don’t repeat the same mistakes.
 The best thing to do in such a situation is to consult an experienced immigration attorney.

-At Immi-USA, our dedicated team of immigration lawyers will help you file your application and ensure potential pitfalls that could lead to denial are completely avoided.
+VisaNation Law Group immigration lawyers will help you file your application and ensure potential pitfalls that could lead to denial are completely avoided.
 We will also offer you the best legal support all through the process.
-Get started with your K-1 visa timeline schedule an appointment with one of our immigration attorneys by filling out this contact form today.
+Get started with your K-1 visa timeline schedule an appointment with one of a VisaNation Law Group immigration attorney by filling out this contact form today.